Make a booking now Campus Online Login

 • Choose from two different specialisms: SEND and Inclusion or Assessment

-• Achieve 60 Masters-level credits that you could put towards further study on our SEND programme.
+• Achieve 60 Masters-level credits, which can be put towards further studies on any of our Masters programmes.

 The syllabus of the course is split into 5 strands: